JohnLCaron/cdm-kotlin/Readme.md

 * Opaque: hdf5 makes arrays of Opaque all the same size, which gives up some of its usefulness.
 If theres a need, we will allow Opaque(*) indicating that the sizes can vary.
 * Attributes can be of type REFERENCE, with value the full path name of the referenced dataset.

+##
+An independent implementation of HDF4 in kotlin.

+I am working on an independent library implementation of HDF4/HDF5/HDF-EOS in kotlin here.
+This will be complementary to the important work of maintaining the primary HDF libraries.
+The goal is to give read access to all the content in NetCDF, HDF5, HDF4 and HDF-EOS files.

+The core library is pure Kotlin.
+Kotlin currently runs on JVM's as far back as Java 8.
+However, I am targeting the latest LTS (long term support) Java version, and will not be explicitly supporting older versions.

+A separate library tests the core against the C libraries.
+The key to this will be if members of the HDF community contribute test files to make sure the libraries agree.
+I have a large cache of test files from my work on netcdf-java, but these are mostly 10-20 years old.

+Currently the code is in alpha, and you must build it yourself with gradle.
+When it hits beta, I will start releasing compiled versions to Maven Central.

+I welcome any feedback, questions and concerns.
+Thanks!